sfeir-open-source/sfeir-school-docker/docs/markdown/03-images_et_containers/00-TITLE.md

 <!-- .slide: class="sfeir-bg-white-5" -->

-# Images et tags
+# Images and tags

-* Image ID = sha256 du contenu
+* Image ID = sha256 of the contents
 * Tag :
-  * pour identifier facilement une image
+  * identifying an image quickly
-  * pour déterminer le dépôt d'origine
+  * identify the repository

 Pattern : <!-- .element: class="underline" -->